 - Release Date: September 30th, 2010

 If Another Road is about precision, Tenkaichi Tag Team is about sheer chaos.
-Featuring a massive roster and the series’ signature over-the-shoulder camera system, this entry throws two-on-two team battles into the mix for some of the most explosive fights in DBZ game history.
+This fast and flashy arena brawler doesn’t just mimic the anime’s explosive energy—it multiplies it.
+For the first time in the series, up to four fighters could battle it out simultaneously, creating some of the most explosive fights in DBZ game history.
 Tag mechanics allow you to string together assist combos or save a teammate at the last second, all while blasting through destructible environments.
+With over 70 playable characters, the roster alone is enough to keep fans glued to their screens.

 Naruto Shippuden: Ultimate Ninja Impact